 The figure shows the cross section of a channel carrying water.
-Determine h, b and θ that minimize the length of the wetted perimeter while maintaining a cross-sectional area of 8 m2.
+Use the downhill simplex to determine h, b, and θ that minimize the length of the wetted perimeter while maintaining a cross-sectional area of 8 m2.
 (Minimizing the wetted perimeter results in least resistance to the flow.)
-Use the Fletcher-Reeves method.
+Check the answer by calculus.